sralter/cloud_native_wherobots/README.md

 # Cloud-Native Project using Wherobots
 By Samuel Alter

-I'm using datasets from [Source Cooperative](source.coop), a repository for cloud-optimized datasets free and ready for use.
+I'm using datasets from Source Cooperative, especialy interested in [this](#https://source.coop/repositories/wherobots/usa-structures/description) dataset.
+Source Cooperative is a repository for cloud-optimized datasets free and ready for use.